 CARE is seeking K-12 educators across the nation to try out our brand-new curriculum review tool.
-We’ll need volunteers in May and July of 2021.
+We’re looking for volunteers during a two-week test period in July.

 The digital tool is designed to give educators an opportunity to quickly review learning resources for alignment to our five antiracist principles.
 Learning resources include anything used with students, from textbooks and videos to online platforms, published lesson plans, and even worksheets.

 Participants will be able to add their own resources to include in our virtual library.
 By completing a survey, you’ll be guiding improvements for the public launch of the tool in the fall.

 - You’ll access the tool and create an account.

 - You’ll review learning resources you already use.